BadwaterBay/labelcopier-frontend-v1/README.md

 - Install Node with the package manager of your choice and npm.
 - Clone this repository.
-- Change directory to the project's root directory, run `npm ci` to install all node dependencies in your local environment.
+- Change directory to the project's root directory, run command `npm ci` to install all node dependencies in your local environment.

 ### Tools

-- Eslint: run `npm run lint`
+- Eslint: run command `npm run lint`
+- Formatting using Prettier: automatically runs when committing or manually run command `npm run format`

 ---